Shear-enhanced elasticity in the cubic blue phase I: Introduction

-Early studies reported viscoelastic properties in BPs~\cite{KBP1984,CVH1984,N1998}.
-The detailed rheological behaviour of BPI and BPII was published very recently by Sahoo {\it et al.}~\cite{SCD2016}.
-They found a viscoelastic, solid-like behaviour of BPI and BPII and identified various flow regimes which qualitatively agree with numerical predictions by Henrich {\it et al}.~\cite{HSM2012,HSC2013}.
-Interestingly, they find damped oscillations in stress relaxation experiments and the formation of a shear flow-induced Grandjean-cano line.
+Early experimental studies reported viscoelastic properties in BPs~\cite{KBP1984,CVH1984,N1998}.
+The detailed rheological behavior of BPI and BPII was published very recently by Sahoo {\it et al.}~\cite{SCD2016}.
+They found a viscoelastic, solid-like behavior of BPI and BPII and identified various flow regimes which qualitatively agree with numerical predictions by Henrich {\it et al}.~\cite{HSM2012,HSC2013}.
+Interestingly, they find damped oscillations in stress relaxation experiments and the formation of a shear flow-induced Grandjean-Cano \cite{OswaldPieranski, SCD2016} line.
 All of these findings are thought to be connected to the realignment, disruption and reconnection of the disclination network in shear flow.

-In external electric fields, new BPs with different symmetry have been discovered~\cite{PS1986,Kit1990,PC1987,HKS1985,HS1988,AM2008,HMS2011}.
+In external electric fields, new BPs with different symmetry have been discovered~\cite{PS1986,Kit1990,PC1987,HKS1985,HS1988,AM2008,HMS2011,Manda20}.
 The electric fields break the cubic symmetry and induce a distortion of the lattice of DTCs.
 This leads to lower-symmetry phases with orthorhombic, tetragonal, or hexagonal structures.
 At larger field amplitudes, the regular lattice breaks up and shows a transition to the cholesteric or nematic phase.
-Such non-equilibrium phase transitions in BPs are expected even under shear flow through a rearrangement of the disclination lines as predicted by Henrich {\it et al.}~\cite{HSM2012,HSC2013}.
+Such non-equilibrium phase transitions in BPs are also expected in shear flow through a rearrangement of the disclination lines as predicted by Henrich {\it et al.}~\cite{HSM2012,HSC2013}.
+All these simulation and experimental studies suggest that shear-induced, non-equilibrium structures emerge due to the rearrangement of the disclination lines.
+A primary aim of the present work is to characterize linear viscoelasticity of BPI before and after shearing and to provide further evidence for shear-induced structures.

-This work is organised as follows: Section 2 describes the materials and experimental methods.
-In section 3 we show rheological data and microscopy images of BPI under shear.
+This article is organized as follows: Section \ref{methods} describes the materials and experimental methods.
+In Section \ref{results} we show rheological data and microscopy images of BPI under shear.
 We concentrate especially on the effect that pre-shearing has on the viscoelasticity of BPI.
 One of our findings is that BPI shows plateau moduli at high and low frequency domains, which can be related to the thickness of the double-twist cylinder (DTC) and the unit cell size.
 The modification of the lattice structure due to pre-shear results in shear-enhanced elasticity in BPI.
-We discuss the physical origin of the elasticity of BPI and finally summarise our findings in section 4.
+We discuss the physical origin of the elasticity of BPI and finally summarize our findings in Section \ref{conclusions}.